 Admittedly Pokémon licensing is something I don't understand, but it's pretty powerful that this app has free episodes inside.
 It's not the complete series, but it's probably enough Pokémon for you and me.
 I haven't seen the show since high school, but I knew a reunion was destiny.
 Read More

 Today, the streaming service best known for completing the Netflix/YouTube trifecta, Hulu Plus, got an update to its mobile Android app.
 Among the new features are a special Hulu Kids section that showcases a bunch of ad-free content for the youngsters.
 Parents can even lock the app so that only child-friendly content can be viewed without a password (though this doesn't prevent them from accessing other apps on the device).

 In addition to the kids section, Hulu has also added new features for discovering more content.
+This largely seems to consist of additional sections on the main page of the app that you can slide through, so nothing unfamiliar, just more of it.
 Read More

 Google has released an update to its social network app on Android today that should please Hangout enthusiasts both young and old.
 For starters, now you can join Hangouts on Air via your mobile device (like the one we use to broadcast our weekly podcast every Thursday at 8pm EST hint hint).
 This is fantastic news as Hangouts on Air are among the most useful application of the already-awesome Hangouts feature.
 Unfortunately, until recently, you could only join via a desktop, but no more!

 Additionally, Google is now allowing teens to create and join Hangouts via mobile.
 Which, apparently, they could not do before.
 Read More